syoyo/tinygltf/README.md

 ## Compile options

+* `TINYGLTF_ENABLE_SCHEMA_VALIDATOR` : Enable API with schema validation. glTF Schema JSON(`gltf.schema.resolved.inc`) are embeded into application binary, thus no need to read glTF Schema file at a runtime.
 * `TINYGLTF_NOEXCEPTION` : Disable C++ exception in JSON parsing.
 You can use `-fno-exceptions` or by defining the symbol `JSON_NOEXCEPTION` and `TINYGLTF_NOEXCEPTION`  to fully remove C++ exception codes when compiling TinyGLTF.
 * `TINYGLTF_NO_STB_IMAGE` : Do not load images with stb_image.
 Instead use `TinyGLTF::SetImageLoader(LoadimageDataFunction LoadImageData, void *user_data)` to set a callback for loading images.
 * `TINYGLTF_NO_STB_IMAGE_WRITE` : Do not write images with stb_image_write.
 Instead use `TinyGLTF::SetImageWriter(WriteimageDataFunction WriteImageData, void *user_data)` to set a callback for writing images.